 Sheringbrook cleared his throat.
 “Shall we unmask?”
-His voice cracked like a schoolboy’s on the final word, hands lifting to fuss with the fastening of his mask.
+His voice cracked like a schoolboy’s as his hands lifted to the fastenings about his head.

 “So careless,” she said.
 “I beg your pardon.
 Now they’ve turned every which way.”
 She gave a blithe laugh and extended her hand again, turning the remainder of the cards in one swift movement.
 Before she had time to spread them over the table, the viscount’s hand closed about her wrist.

 “Don’t trouble yourself, madam.”
-His smile had gone a bit twitchy at the edge.
+His smile had gone a bit twitchy.
 “We’ll start with a fresh deck, if you care to play again.”

 With a snap to a nearby footman in rumpled livery, the viscount had the table cleared.
 It was all over in less than ten seconds; not enough time to think of a strategy.
 Jane could only watch as the evidence she needed was carried away on a salver.